 4.1 When declaring athletes clubs must supply their National Association number.
 The League will check that the athlete’s registration is current & first claim for the club for which they compete in the League, other than the University teams whose members must be first claim for a club which does not compete in the League or, if they are not a member of an EA affiliated club, must be registered by the University.

 4.2 Declarations must be made to the Divisional Secretary by midnight on the Wednesday preceding the race.
+Declarations later than this deadline may be accepted by the Divisional Secretary at his/her absolute discretion and that decision will be final.

 C 5 RACE REFEREE